-Finalise your moving date: When do I start packing?
+Finalise your moving date: when do I start packing?

-As mentioned above your conveyancer will keep you up to date with the progress of your transaction.
 Once contracts are signed, you will then arrange a moving date.

 Make sure you label the boxes and keep your Fixtures Fittings and Contents Form to hand.
 You would have completed this form prior to signing your contract, therefore you are contract bound to leave the items agreed upon in this form.

 Nowadays most people don’t have a home telephone.
 However, you will have a landline if you have broadband.
 Depending on where you are moving to you may not need to change your broadband provider.
 We would recommend you call your broadband provider up as early as possible to discuss your options.
-BT require at least 2 weeks’ notice and may have to install a new line.
+BT requires at least 2 weeks’ notice and may have to install a new line.

 Two weeks to go!
-Don’t panic
+Don’t panic!

 Start running down your freezer and cupboards, items such as tins of baked beans or shower gel can take up a lot of room.
 It may also be worth measuring furniture to see what will fit down the stairs or out of the front door.
 Some flat pack items are not designed to be taken apart, so please be mindful.
-Equally you may only need to partly dismantle some items, for example taking the legs off your bed.
+Equally, you may only need to partly dismantle some items, for example taking the legs off your bed.

 How to notify or change your utility suppliers?

 Firstly, you will need to check who supplies your new home.
 You can find this information out via www.findmysupplier.energy.
-U Switch also offer a postcode searching system, so you can find the best deal for your needs.
+U Switch also offers a postcode searching system, so you can find the best deal for your needs.

 You need to call your gas and electric supplier at least 48 hours before you are due to move.
 They will ask you for your moving date and your new address so they can send you a final bill.

-On the day we recommend you take a photo of your meters - gas, electric and water.
+On the day we recommend you take a photo of your meters – gas, electric, and water.
 This will offer you proof of usage with a time and date should you need it.

 Once you have moved you can call them supplying them with your final meter reading or you can inform them of this via their website.